Steven Schick, Music Director

 1973 - Present

-"Soon to enter my fourth decade of working with the La Jolla Symphony Chorus, I have stronger feelings than ever about its future as a cultural symbol as well as a vehicle for great music.
+"Now in my fifth decade of working with the La Jolla Symphony Chorus, I have stronger feelings than ever about its future as a cultural symbol as well as a vehicle for great music.
 If, in the future, music is to remain the province of the community and of the individuals in the community, rather than a product that is packaged and sold to consumers, community choruses like the La Jolla Symphony Chorus will be an important force.
 For that force to be strong and positive, we must not only maintain the strengths of the choral tradition - its egalitarian access to art music, its communal bonding, its direct relationship to both traditions and trends in literary arts - but we must also develop new repertoire and a new audience.
 The LJSC as an exemplary vehicle for these developments."

 Chase's tenure with the LJSC has taken the chorus far outside the established choral repertory, presenting music that ranges from Broadway tunes to music of early American composers to programs of Latina American choral works.
 In 2000, under the auspices of America Cantat (Alberto Grau and Maria Guinand), he conducted choral workshops in Puerto Ordaz and Merida, Venezuela.
 Perhaps Chase's most dramatic achievement has been the series of tours that have given the LJSC an international reputation.
 He has led members of the chorus on tours to France, Germany, Italy, Austria, Britich Columbia, the Czech Republic, Poland, Mexico, and - most striking of all - to the Kingdom of Bhutan, where the LJSC became the first Western ensemble ever to perform in that remote Himalayan nation.